petha03/solastra-spring/README.md

-# solastra-spring
+# Solastra Spring

-A Spring Boot serverless API with a Vue.js single-page application frontend, designed for deployment on AWS Lambda with LocalStack support for local development.
+Solastra Spring is a full-stack platform combining a Spring Boot serverless API with a Vue.js frontend.
+It's designed for AWS Lambda deployment with LocalStack support for local development and testing.

+The architecture follows hexagonal design principles, separating business logic, application services, and infrastructure adapters.
+The API uses Spring Boot 3.5+ with WebFlux for reactive request handling and is optimized for AWS Lambda with SnapStart support.
+AWS Serverless Java Container bridges Spring Boot with Lambda's execution model, enabling standard Spring patterns in a serverless environment.

+Infrastructure is managed as code using Terraform.
+LocalStack provides a local AWS environment for building and testing without connecting to AWS.
+The Gradle build system automates the workflow, including building components, deploying to LocalStack, and updating environment configurations.

+The Vue.js frontend uses Vite 6.0 and supports multiple environment configurations (local, development, UAT, production).
+Features include single-command deployment, hot-reload development servers, and automated test configuration updates.

 ## Project Structure